josmar-crwdstffng/angular/aio/content/guide/lazy-loading-ngmodules.md

 </code-example>

-This creates a new folder called `orders` containing the `OrdersModule` and `OrdersRoutingModule`, along with the new `OrdersComponent` source files.
+This creates a new directory called `orders` containing the `OrdersModule` and `OrdersRoutingModule`, along with the new `OrdersComponent` source files.
 The `orders` route, specified with the `--route` option, is added to the `routes` array inside the `app-routing.module.ts` file, using the lazy-loading syntax.

 <code-example header="src/app/app-routing.module.ts" path="lazy-loading-ngmodules/src/app/app-routing.module.ts" region="routes-customers-orders"></code-example>